hshwang34/SmokeFreeVRFinal/README.md

 ## 🎯 Project Overview

-The Reading Aid App is a personal project developed for the Meta Quest store that combines immersive VR technology with advanced reading analytics.
+The Reading Aid App is a personal project developed for the Meta Quest Pro that combines immersive VR technology with advanced reading analytics.
 The application provides real-time reading assistance through gaze tracking, interactive text manipulation, and comprehensive assessment reporting for educational purposes.

 ## 🚀 Key Features